HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 4. Apply them in your views: `android:textAppearance="?attr/textAppearanceBody1"`

 # 10. Conclusion:
-The Android Theming is a big topic but once you know how it works it can really simplify your styles definitions.
+Android Styling and Theming is a big topic but once you know how it works it can simplify your style definitions.

-The Material Design library works really well with Android so you can benefit from it.
-And in case you need to add your own custom Design System it is very easy to create a theme and add your styles.
+The Material Design library works pretty well with Android so you can benefit from it.
+And in case you need to add your custom Design System, it is very easy to create a theme and add your styles.

+Remember that many of the topics presented in this article can be also applied not only to the typography but also to the colors and shapes.

 Before saying good bay I want to recommend you to check Android Dev Summit talk [Developing Themes with Style](https://www.youtube.com/watch?v=Owkf8DhAOSo) from [Nick Butcher](https://twitter.com/crafty) and [Chris Banes](https://twitter.com/chrisbanes).
 There are also several [posts in Medium](https://medium.com/@crafty) from Nick Butcher covering all topics about theming and styling.